memcached/memcached.github.io/content/features/proxy2/configure.md

 Before you can run the proxy, you need to create a configuration that lists the pools of Memcached servers that you want to use as the proxy's back end, and describes the routing trees that you want the proxy to use.

+The configuration extends the standard proxy route library.
+It uses Lua syntax, but you don't need to know how to program in Lua to create and modify the configuration file.

-The configuration file is a Lua script that extends the standard proxy route library.
-Advanced users can modify the route library itself, or even replace it entirely with their own Lua code.
-The techniques described on this page focus on using the route library as-is, which covers the majority of Memcached proxy use-cases.
+While advanced users can modify the route library itself, the techniques described on this page focus on using the route library as-is, which covers the majority of Memcached proxy use-cases.

 ### Overview of the configuration file {#overview}